 Cooking a Perfect Dry Aged Steak

-Dry-aged steak cooks faster than “wet-aged” steak.
+Dry Aged steak cooks faster than “wet-aged” steak.
 Because of the lower water content, you can't indicate doneness through weeping or shriveling.
-The time that spent in the UMAi Dry bag provides tenderness that you don’t want to unintentionally turn to shoe leather!
+The time the meat spends in the UMAi Dry bag provides tenderness that you don’t want to unintentionally turn to shoe leather!

-Dry-aged steaks tend to cook faster than wet-aged steaks because there is less water in them to “bring to a boil.”
+Dry Aged steaks tend to cook faster than wet-aged steaks because there is less water in them to “bring to a boil.”
 The steak will cook in much less time, so you'll want to watch carefully.
-Use a quick-read thermometer, and pull them off before they reach the desired temperature to let the carry overdo the trick.
+Use a quick-read thermometer, and pull the steaks off the heat before they reach the desired temperature.
+They'll finish cooking after you pull them off the grill.

 The ultimate way to cook a steak is to sous vide ("under vacuum")

-Dry-aged steaks freeze well with minimal impact on taste or texture.
-Because of the reduced moisture content, dry-aged steaks are less susceptible to freeze damage than wet-aged steaks.
-Simply vacuum-seal your dry-aged steaks into vacuum/sous vide bags and place in your freezer.
 For best results, thaw the steaks slowly in the refrigerator, and then bring them to room temperature before grilling or cooking sous vide.
-You might want to “hot tub” the steaks in lukewarm water for an hour or so before cooking so you know they are just right when you toss them on the grill.
+You might want to “hot tub” the steaks in their bag in lukewarm water for an hour or so before cooking so you know they are just right when you toss them on the grill.